jmarrr/ygonotes/README.md

 [Phoenix](https://yugipedia.com/wiki/Salamangreat_Raging_Phoenix) search effect, Second [Wolf](https://yugipedia.com/wiki/Salamangreat_Sunlight_Wolf) linked effect and [Gazelle](https://yugipedia.com/wiki/Salamangreat_Gazelle) are other strong points that you can negate to prevent the search of their main interruption and extenders.

-Given that most of Salad recipes have high Handtrap ratio if you see a [Heatsoul](https://yugipedia.com/wiki/Decode_Talker_Heatsoul) pass without your interruptions play conservatively on your turn and expect a lot of Hantraps on their hand.
+Salad recipes have high Handtrap ratio if you see a [Heatsoul](https://yugipedia.com/wiki/Decode_Talker_Heatsoul) pass play around with Hantraps in mind.

 It is nice to place your monster both on front of extra monster zone if your opponent isn't careful with the zones where Wolf down link pointer is blocked already you can prevent Wolf add from grave effect when they use [Wheesel](https://yugipedia.com/wiki/Salamangreat_Wheesel).